castwide/gamefic/README.md

     gem install gamefic

-**Note**: The examples in this README assume you are testing with a checkout of the Git repo, so they reference the playtest script instead of the binary in the gem.
+**Note:** Most of the examples in this README assume you are working with the gamefic executable that gets distributed with the gem.
+There's another executable in the repo's root directory that is functionally equivalent to the gem's version, except it adds the local lib directory to Ruby's load paths.

 # Running the Examples

-The Git repo includes several demo games in the examples directory.
+The Git repo includes a demo game in the examples directory.
 You can run them from the command line like so:

-    ./playtest examples/simple.rb
+    gamefic test examples/simple

 The simple.rb example consists of a room and a closet.
 The room has a book in it.
 Try the following commands to see how it works: